The B-2 Bomber Interior: What’s Actually Inside the Stealth Machine

 Weapons Systems Control

 Although the B-2 is not merely a flying bomb bay, its interior emphasizes weapons control.
 The flight deck hosts systems for managing the bomber’s armament.
-Pilots control payload deployment from specially designed consoles.
-The arrangement allows precise release to match mission demands.
+Pilots control payload deployment from specially designed consoles, with the arrangement allowing precise release to match mission demands.

 The weapons bay, located centrally in the aircraft, remains out of direct cockpit sight.
-Instead, camera systems relay necessary visuals back to the crew.
-These views allow real-time monitoring without compromising the bomber’s crucial silhouette.
+Instead, camera systems relay necessary visuals back to the crew for real-time monitoring without compromising the bomber’s crucial silhouette.

 Survival Systems

-In the event of emergencies, survival systems are in place.
-Ejection seats offer one line of escape, although rarely used, they are meticulously maintained.
-The inclusion of personal survival kits ensures the crew can manage post-ejection situations.
+In emergencies, survival systems are in place.
+Ejection seats offer one line of escape—although rarely used, they are meticulously maintained.
+Personal survival kits ensure the crew can manage post-ejection situations.

 Crew Psychology and Ergonomics